MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/foundationCommon/crmCommon/projectCommon/projectServiceAutomation/Opportunity.md

 ---
-title: Opportunity - Common Data Model | Microsoft Docs
+title: Opportunity in projectServiceAutomation - Common Data Model | Microsoft Docs
 description: Potential revenue-generating event, or sale to an account, which needs to be tracked through a sales process to completion.
 author: nenad1002
 ms.service: common-data-model
 ms.reviewer: deonhe
 ms.topic: article
-ms.date: 6/30/2020
+ms.date: 7/7/2020
 ms.author: nebanfic
 ---

-# Opportunity
+# Opportunity in projectServiceAutomation

 Potential revenue-generating event, or sale to an account, which needs to be tracked through a sales process to completion.